SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 and pass in an initial value.
 Behind the scenes, ``UInt16`` has an initializer that accepts a ``UInt8`` value, and so this initializer is used to make a new ``UInt16`` from an existing ``UInt8``.
-You can't just pass in *any* type here, however – it has to be a type for which ``UInt16`` provides an initializer.
+You can't pass in *any* type here, however – it has to be a type for which ``UInt16`` provides an initializer.
 Extending existing types to provide initializers that accept new types (including your own type definitions)